 Switch Display Modes

-One of the major updates Apple pushes with iOS 13 is the Dark Mode.
-You can switch from default light mode into the less vibrant, power-efficient dark mode UI on your iPhone.
-Apple has included a dedicated Dark Mode button with iOS 13 Control Center.
+One of the major updates Apple pushes with iOS is Dark Mode.
+You can switch from the default light mode to the less vibrant, power-efficient dark mode UI on your iPhone.
+Apple has included a dedicated Dark Mode button with the iOS Control Center.
 Along with it, you can also control various display modes from the brightness slider in Control Center.
 Here is how.

 - Pull the Control Center from the top right corner (iPhone X or later) or pull from the bottom (older iPhones).